oferch-tw/AZ-900T0x-MicrosoftAzureFundamentals.de-de/Instructions/Walkthroughs/03-Deploy Azure Container Instances.md

 wts:
   title: 03 – Bereitstellen von Azure Container Instances (10 Min.)
-  module: Module 02 - Core Azure Services (Workloads) ms.openlocfilehash: 0616be96840b14f7580c7d2b16cb43b211c6e3a2
+  module: Module 02 - Core Azure Services (Workloads)
-ms.sourcegitcommit: 26c283fffdd08057fdce65fa29de218fff21c7d0
-ms.translationtype: HT
-ms.contentlocale: de-DE
-ms.lasthandoff: 01/27/2022
-ms.locfileid: "137908134"
 ---

 # <a name="03---deploy-azure-container-instances-10-min"></a>03 – Bereitstellen von Azure Container Instances (10 Min.)

-In dieser exemplarischen Vorgehensweise werden wir einen Container mit Azure Container Instances (ACI) im Azure Portal erstellen, konfigurieren und bereitstellen.
-Der Container ist eine Welcome to ACI-Webanwendung, die eine statische HTML-Seite anzeigt.
+In this walkthrough we create, configure, and deploy a container by using Azure Container Instances (ACI) in the Azure Portal.
+The container is a Welcome to ACI web application that displays a static HTML page.

 # <a name="task-1-create-a-container-instance"></a>Aufgabe 1: Erstellen einer Containerinstanz